A Terrible Beauty (2013 film)

-A Terrible Beauty is a 2013 Irish language docudrama, written and directed by Keith Farrell.
+A Terrible Beauty (also known as Áille an Uafáis) is a 2013 Irish language docudrama, written and directed by Keith Farrell.
 The film chronicles the men and women of the 1916 Easter Rising and subsequent Irish War of Independence.
 The film premiered in competition at the Dublin International Film Festival, and was subsequently distributed by TG4.
 The cast includes Hugh O'Conor, Owen McDonnell, Rick Burn, Karen Ardiff, Megan Cassidy, and Gina Costigan.

 The film was nominated for three Irish Film and Television Awards, including Best Irish Language Programme, Director of Photography, and Best Specialist Factual Programme.

 Plot

 A Terrible Beauty is the story of the Easter Rising in Dublin in 1916, leading to the massacre of 15 young men and boys following the shoot-out at Mount Street Bridge.
 The film explores the story of the British soldiers who thought they were being sent to France to fight in the Great War, and were surprised to find themselves in Dublin.
 It also tells the story of the Irish volunteers and the citizens of Dublin, who became caught up in the fighting.